Using Genetic Sequencing and AI to Identify and Treat Schizophrenia

 Bottom left to right: Aparna Bhaduri, PhD; Matt State, PhD; Alice Ting, PhD; Trey Ideker, PhD; Willow Coyote-Maestas, PhD

-A UC San Francisco research team funded by the California Institute for Regenerative Medicine (CIRM) is using AI models to explore potential stem cell and gene therapy treatments for schizophrenia.
+A UC San Francisco research team funded by the California Institute for Regenerative Medicine (CIRM) is using genetic sequencing and AI to identify and treat schizophrenia.

 The project is part of CIRM’s Research using Multidisciplinary, Innovative approaches in Neuro Diseases (ReMIND) program.
-Led by Tomasz Nowakowski, PhD, of UCSF’s Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research, the team includes investigators from several University of California campuses.
-Their goal is to understand how schizophrenia‑associated genetic mutations affect protein function and brain development.
+Led by Tomasz Nowakowski, PhD, of UCSF’s Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research, the team brings together investigators from several University of California campuses.
+Their goal is to determine how schizophrenia‑linked genetic mutations alter protein function and brain development.

-Dr. Nowakowski and his co‑investigators—Alice Ting, PhD (Stanford); Nevan Krogan, PhD, and Willow Coyote‑Maestas, PhD (UCSF); Aparna Bhaduri, PhD (UCLA); Matthew State, PhD (Langley Porter Psychiatric Institute); and Trey Ideker, PhD (UC San Diego)—will use stem cell technologies and AI‑driven models to map the biochemical processes influenced by these mutations.
-They also plan to build public resources to advance research and treatment for neuropsychiatric disorders.
+Dr. Nowakowski and his co‑investigators—Alice Ting, PhD (Stanford); Nevan Krogan, PhD, and Willow Coyote‑Maestas, PhD (UCSF); Aparna Bhaduri, PhD (UCLA); Matthew State, PhD (Langley Porter Psychiatric Institute); and Trey Ideker, PhD (UC San Diego)—will use stem cell technologies and AI‑driven models to map the biochemical processes shaped by these mutations.
+They also plan to build public resources to accelerate research and treatment for neuropsychiatric disorders.

-Dr. Nowakowski answered a few questions about the work.
+Dr. Nowakowski answered several questions about the project.
 Some responses have been edited for clarity and brevity.

 Can you summarize your research?